kiransalve/Machine-Learning-Tutorial/Feature Engineering/Outlier/What is Outlier?/Read.md

 An outlier is a data point that is significantly different from other observations in a dataset.

+Key Points:

+It lies far away from the rest of the data

+It can be much higher or lower than the typical values.

 Weight based algorithm impacted by outlier